Just Us Two TravelEuropean City Breaks & Faraway Destinations

 BEACHES OF CAYO GUILLERMO & PLAYA PILAR

-The main beach of Cayo Guillermo stretches around the island, powder white sands, and clear warm sea make this beach the perfect place to relax, swim, and snorkel.
+The main beach of Cayo Guillermo stretches around the island, powder white sands and clear, warm sea make this beach the perfect place to relax, swim, and snorkel.
 Water-sports are available from the hotels and huts along the coastline.

 Spending two weeks in Cayo Guillermo.

-Playa Pilar beach is only a 20 minute bus ride from most hotels here.
+Playa Pilar beach is only a 20-minute bus ride from most hotels here.
 There is an open-top bus service that runs from hotel to hotel.
 This service also goes to the markets and shopping areas of Cayo Coco.
 From our hotel, Iberostar Daiquiri, it cost 5CUC each for a return ticket.
 Well worth the money, as it was once voted one of the world’s best beaches.

 The sea here is possibly the bluest we have ever seen.
 It was shallow and very warm in parts.
 The beach is spotless, with bright white sand.
 Make sure you take some bananas to feed the fish, a top tip from a hotel worker.
 They love them and it is much better than feeding them bread.
 Snorkelling here is an absolute must.